jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The encapsulation, delegation and type/object hierarchies are all tree-like structures.
 The diagram’s encapsulation, lines and color can each present a single tree structure.
 Any of these three diagram aspects can be related to any of the three hierarchies.

 Two diagram aspects can be turned off: lines and color.
 You can stop color from representing a hierarchy and you can stop lines from expressing a hierarchy.
-You might want to set up two simultanious views in which you assign different diagram aspects to different hierarchies so for instance you don’t use color to express a diagram aspect, yet in the first diagram you use diagram encapsulation and lines to express two of the hierarchies and in the next diagram you use diagram encapsulation to express the hierarchy missing in the first diagram.
+You might want to set up two simultaneous views in which you assign different diagram aspects to different hierarchies so for instance you don’t use color to express a diagram aspect, yet in the first diagram you use diagram encapsulation and lines to express two of the hierarchies and in the next diagram you use diagram encapsulation to express the hierarchy missing in the first diagram.

-The encapsulation, lines and color aspects of the diagram can be distributed over the encapsulation, delegation and type/object strucures, each hierarchical system aspect being represented by one hierarchical diagram aspect.
+The encapsulation, lines and color aspects of the diagram can be distributed over the encapsulation, delegation and type/object structures, each hierarchical system aspect being represented by one hierarchical diagram aspect.

 -----